KryonicNapkin/dotfiles/README.md

 software that I wanted to try was Dwm.
 I like Dwm because it's minimal and written in C.

-Basic orientation around folder scructure:
+Basic orientation around file scructure:

 1. **Docs** - is directory where are stored all of docs about every file in this repo and about scripts (how they work)
 2. **Bin** - is directory where are all the scripts that the user can run if they want my qtile desktop